austinsonger/documentation/source/main/OwlHsoftwaretap.rst

 .. _OwlH Software TAP repository: https://github.com/owlh/owlhmaster

-This doc will describe a basic configuration using CentOS instances, Bro and Suricata Network IDS and Wazuh Integration. (other Linux distributions as well as Windows Support is available)
+This doc will describe a basic configuration using CentOS instances, Zeek and Suricata Network IDS and Wazuh Integration. (other Linux distributions as well as Windows Support is available)

 There are a lot of moving pieces, feel free to ask for help support@owlh.net.
 This doc will try to simplify deployment but for sure it will need some customization as well as may need some architecture understanding.